sergeivolodin/SafeContinuousStateRL/README.md

 8. `tf_helpers.py` contains some helper functions using TensorFlow
 9. `costs.py` implements costs for environments
 10. `cartpole_safety_a2c.ipynb` implements an (unsafe) A2C
-11. `tfshow.py` embeds a TF graph into a Jupyter notebook
+11. `tfshow.py` embeds a TF graph into a Jupyter notebook, from <a href="https://stackoverflow.com/questions/38189119/simple-way-to-visualize-a-tensorflow-graph-in-jupyter">StackOverflow</a>
 12. `create_run.py` creates the `.sh` script from `config.py`
 13. `analyze_run.ipynb` analyzes output produced by training (the `.sh` script) and writes output to `run_*.txt` and figures to `output/figures`
-14. `output/*.sh` files consist of many lines of the form `python ../experiment.py --param1 v1 --param2 v2 ...`, running at most 4 processes in total (2 per GPU)
+14. `output/*.sh` files consist of many lines of the form `python ../experiment.py --param1 v1 --param2 v2 ...`, running at most 16 processes in total (8 per GPU)
 15. `output/*.output` files contain outputs of `experiment.py` (one run corresponds to one file)
 16. `output/figures` contains generated figures
 17. `run_setting.sh` runs a particular setting (create + `.sh` + analyze) and writes data to a file